 You can choose to liquidate your limited company (also called ‘winding up’ a company).

 When you liquidate a company, its assets are used to pay off its debts.
 Any money left goes to shareholders.
+You’ll need a validation order to access your company bank account.

 You’ll need to restore your company to claim back money after it’s been removed from the register.

-There are 2 kinds of voluntary liquidation:
+There are 3 types of liquidation:

 - members’ voluntary liquidation - your company can pay its debts but you want to close it